-In this paper we presented an access-efficient variant of Bloom Filters for networking devices, called the Balanced Bloom Filter.
+In this paper we presented an access-efficient variant of Bloom Filters.
 In this variant, each element is first assigned to a memory block, where a local Bloom Filter is maintained.
 Our basic approach was two-folded.
-First, we proposed to maintain load-balancing schemes: a simple approach (using only a single hash function), a sequential approach, and a mutli-level hash-table approach.
-And second, we proposed to use an overflow list that can store elements that are hashed to overloaded buckets.

-To study this problem, we presented an access-constrained balancing problem and showed that, for some specific parameters, our proposed loadbalancing schemes are optimal.
+First, we proposed to maintain load-balancing schemes: a simple approach (using only a single hash function), a greedy approach, and the mutli-level hash table.
+And second, we proposed the usage of an overflow-list that can store elements that are hashed to overloaded buckets.
+To study this problem, we presented an access-constrained balancing problem and show that, depending on the specific given parameters, our proposed load-balancing schemes are optimal.